1. Where can I get answers to questions about technology?

 9. Can I get my computer fixed at NSU?

 NET Services can help you with a variety of computer problems.
-Our technicians can perform warranty work on Fujitsu and Dell computers as well as assist with hardware repair for machines not under warranty.
+Our technicians can perform warranty work on some computers as well as assist with hardware repair for machines not under warranty.
 They can also assist with software problems such as installation, virus removal and connecting to the Internet.
 There are no charges for these services except in cases where non-warranty hardware must be ordered.

 10. Are peer-to-peer file sharing systems illegal?